libaowei/Jal.Finder/README.md

 # Jal.AssemblyFinder
-Just another library to find assembies
+Just another library to find assemblies

 ## How to use?
 Tag your assembly adding the next attribute in your AssemblyInfo.cs file: